Chart Color Schemes

 The exceptional employment performance in Ormiston places it among Australia's strongest labour markets

-Public administration & safety, however, has lower representation at 6.0% compared to Greater Brisbane's 7.0%.
-Employment opportunities locally may be limited, as indicated by the Census working population vs resident population count.
-Over the year ending September 2025, employment increased by 6.4%, and labour force grew by 6.1%, reducing the unemployment rate by 0.3 percentage points.
+However, public administration & safety is under-represented, with only 6.0% of Ormiston's workforce compared to Greater Brisbane's 7.0%.
+The predominantly residential area appears to offer limited local employment opportunities, as suggested by the count of Census working population versus resident population.
+Over the 12 months to September 2025, employment increased by 6.4%, while labour force grew by 6.1%, reducing the unemployment rate by 0.3 percentage points.
 In contrast, Greater Brisbane saw employment rise by 3.8%, labour force grow by 3.3%, and unemployment fall by 0.5 percentage points.
-State-level data to 25-Nov shows Queensland's employment contracted by 0.01% (losing 1,210 jobs), with an unemployment rate of 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Ormiston's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+Jobs and Skills Australia's national employment forecasts from May-25 provide further insight into potential future demand within Ormiston.
+These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Ormiston's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment